HL7/VhDir/pages/_includes/vhdir-location-intro.md

 **Mandatory Data Elements**

-There are no mandatory attributes for the Location resource.
-However, some attributes have mandatory components if they are included in the resource (including extensions).
+The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

-1. If the location has a defined position, one value representing longitude in `location.position.longitude` and one value representing latitude in `location.position.latitude`
-1. If the location has a geographic region/area, one URI to a KML or GeoJSON object defining the region/area in `location.boundary.region` (extension)
-1. For each accessibility option offered by the location, one type in `location.accessibility.type` (extension)
-1. For each indication of whether the location is accepting new patients, one boolean value in `location.newPatients.acceptingPatients` (extension)
-1. For each indication that the location is not available, a description of why the location is unavailable in `location.notAvailable.description` (extension)
+Each Location must have:

+1. One coded value in `location.status`

 **Profile specific implementation guidance:**